llee454/jhsph-interview/docs/essay.md

 A **stratification** is a partition in which elements from $s$ are allocated to different subsets $p$ based some property value such as age.

 In a stratification we take a set of entities of type $T$, idenfity a property, such as age, that spans some domain, such as $\mathbb{R}^+$, partition that domain $p$, and then project entities into those partition sets.

-The elements of this scheme are presented in the following diagram:

-**TODO**: create diagram

 ## Rates